 1976-2005 - Approximately 17,000 Syrian troops are stationed in neighboring Lebanon.

-1979-present - Syria is placed on the US State Department's list of state sponsors of terrorism.
+December 29, 1979-present - Syria appears on the US State Department's list of state sponsors of terrorism.

 June 10, 2000 - Hafez al-Assad dies.

-June 3, 2014 - President Bashar al-Assad is re-elected receiving 88.7% of the vote in the country's first election since civil war broke out in 2011.
+June 3, 2014 - President Assad is reelected, receiving 88.7% of the vote in the country's first election since civil war broke out in 2011.
 The election is criticized by opposition groups and many Western countries.